TofuSoupz/Week03-Assignment-Template/README.md

 ## Assignment Structure

-The assignment is structured into four main directories under the root folder `week03-assignment`:
+The assignment is structured into the following directories under the root folder `week03-assignment`:
 - `01-hello`
 - `02-inner`
 - `03-einstein`